 brush, pitcher sage, shrubby oaks, and toyon, but chamise is the dominant

 plant.
-After 0.29 mile of easy climbing, you'll reach an unsigned junction.
+After 0.29 mile of easy climbing, you'll reach a junction.

 While adopting just a slight uphill grade, Aquinas Trail, a wide dirt fire road, cuts through dense chaparral,